 Best Blockchain ETFs: FAQs

 What is the Best Blockchain ETF?

 BLOK has been the best performing blockchain ETF in recent years and has the highest assets under management by more than double the next competitor.
-Its top holding Silvergate Capital owns one of the most innovative banks in fintech and cryptocurrency.
+A However, the Global X Blockchain ETF (BKCH) is probably the best blockchain ETF.

 Are there any Cryptocurrency ETFs?